bendechrai/write-your-own-web-store-in-hours/STEP-1-DEVELOPMENT-ENVIRONMENT.md

 https://gitpod.io/#github.com/yourname/write-your-own-web-store-in-hours
 ```

-If you're prompted to log in, do so with your Github account, and you'll end up with something looking like this:
+If you're prompted to log in, do so with your Github account.
+You might be prompted to choose your preferred editor (this workshop assumes you're using VS Code in the browser), and then you'll end up with something looking like this:

 ![Gitpod Initial View](workshop-assets/readme-images/gitpod-initial-view.jpg)